aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * The BOM specifies **Type 6** T-slot extrusion which has a 6mm slot in the middle, so accepts M5 screws.
 Some people end up buying Type 5 extrusion which as a 4.8mm hole which only accepts M4 screws.
 You can just buy M4 screws and T-nuts instead of M5, or this remix resizes all holes to accept M4: [HyperCube 3D Printer M4 Variant by Zargony](https://pinshape.com/items/35851-3d-printed-hypercube-3d-printer-m4-variant)
 * Adam who built the S.T.E.V.E.
 3D Printer made his own printed roll nuts which go into Type 5 extrusion: [A Tale of two Nuts by C.R.T](https://www.youtube.com/watch?v=de9rScS7VGY)
 * Make sure all your extrusions are the same length, and are flat on the ends.
 The D-Bot Facebook group suggest extrusions should be within 1/64" (0.4mm) of each other.
 I got mine down to half that and checked with a feeler gauge.
-A file can be used to adjust.
+A metal file can be used to adjust.
 Even a small file cuts through the soft aluminium quickly so be careful.
 Don't use power tools like an angle grinder, they take off material too quickly and heat up the extrusion too much.
 A fixed-table belt sander (as used by [Chris from Clickspring](https://www.youtube.com/channel/UCworsKCR-Sx6R6-BnIjS2MA)) may be more appropriate.
 * I measured my extrusions by standing them all on their end, clamping another piece of extrusion each side so they were square, and using a straightedge or another piece of extrusion across the top.
 * Consider adding another 75mm or 100mm onto your Z extrusions so you can put stuff underneath like the control board and power supply.
 I didn't order this but ended up using a longer Z screw from Tevo, so I flipped the Z motor mount and designed some feet to lift the frame, you could resize these feet if more space is required: [HyperCube Leg Extension by superjamie](https://www.thingiverse.com/thing:2379397)